rhcad/vgios/README.md

 ## License

-This is an open source [LGPL 2.1](LICENSE.md) licensed project.
+This is an open source [BSD licensed](LICENSE) project.
 It uses the following open source projects:

-- [vgcore](https://github.com/rhcad/vgcore) (LGPL): Cross-platform vector drawing libraries using C++.
+- [vgcore](https://github.com/rhcad/vgcore) (BSD): Cross-platform vector drawing libraries using C++.
 - [SVGKit](https://github.com/SVGKit/SVGKit) (MIT): Display and interact with SVG Images with CoreAnimation on iOS.
 - [iOS-Universal-Library-Template](https://github.com/michaeltyson/iOS-Universal-Library-Template): Use it to create static library project.